 Despite #3 above, it’s usually best to work on ranking well for a few excellent keywords than ranking well for several less than optimal keywords.
 Start expanding your keyword terms only after you’re ranking well for your best keywords.
-Perhaps target 5 great keywords, rank well, then move on to the next best 5.
+Perhaps target five great keywords, rank well, then move on to the next best five.

-If you’re on page 2 or 3 for all your keywords, even though you’re targeting many, you’ll likely receive less website traffic than if you ranked in spot #1 on page of Google for 3 or 4 good keywords.
+If you’re on page two or three for all your keywords, even though you’re targeting many, you’ll likely receive less website traffic than if you ranked in spot #1 on the page of Google for three or four good keywords.

 How to write blog posts targeting a similar set of keywords

 You probably figured out that the keywords set out above are very similar.
 How many times can you write about yoga in Seattle?

 DO NOT write a series of duplicate content on your blog targeting slightly different keywords.
 Nothing kills a website in the search engines like duplicate content.